voledyaev-mg/bitrise-step-set-pubspec-application-version/README.md

-# Get Flutter version
+# Set pubspec version info

-Extracts the Flutter version from pubspec.lock (if present) or pubspec.yml and sets `$FLUTTER_VERSION` environmental variable.
+Sets the application version in pubspec.yaml.yml.
+By given in as input the application build number and optional the application version.

 ## How to use this Step